How many MP3s or photos can I put on my flash drive?

 The more storage space the flash drive has, the more MP3s and photos that it can fit on the drive.
 For example, 5 GB can hold much more than 1 GB.

-Tip: This page can also be used to determine how many pictures or MP3s you can store on other storage devices.
+This page can also be used to determine how many pictures or MP3s you can store on other storage devices.
 For example, the memory card used with your digital camera, your smartphone, or even the hard drive in your computer.

 Length of the song or quality of the picture

-Tip: If you just need to know the size of flash drive you should get to backup your songs or pictures, determine the size of the files before purchasing the flash drive.
+If you need to know the size of flash drive you should get to backup your songs or pictures, determine the size of the files before purchasing the flash drive.
 Once you have determined how much space your MP3s or photos occupy, purchase a flash drive that meets or exceeds your requirements.

 General rule on file sizes

 As mentioned in the MP3 files and picture (i.e. GIF and JPEG) files sections, the amount of any file varies depending on their length, quality, and overall size.
 In the below chart is a general rule of how many MP3 and songs can be fit on a flash drive depending on the average size and assuming the operating system considers a GB to be 1,024 MB.
 For most users, they can assume their average MP3 size is 6 MB and an average photo size of 3 MB.